happypeter/gitbeijing/unix-terminal/part4.md

 actually spread the command-list on to multiple lines, so we don't have to write the function all in one line, we can write the same function like so.

-And because the spaces ... and the spaces are ignored.
+And because the spaces are furnel and basically are ignored, we can indent how we like  we will probably indent like this.

+Once we've defined the function we can invoke it like any other command.
+You start the command with the name of that command, and in this case it is the name of the function.
+The question then arises, what happens with name collisions